Stockflare/learn/_posts/2014-10-27-A5-how-to-stay-alert.markdown

 #### Your alerts page

 Alternative, at the top right of the page, there is an alerts icon.
-Opening this page it will check what alerts have occured in the last 24 hours for the stocks in your portfolio.
+Opening this page it will check what alerts have occurred in the last 24 hours for the stocks in your portfolio.

 ![Alerts page](/images/my-alerts.png)